 Your browser does not support iframes.

-CAT 2019 will be conducted by IIM Kozhikode on November 24, 2019.
+CAT 2019 was conducted by IIM Kozhikode on November 24, 2019.
 The CAT application form was available from August 7.
 Though experts and toppers suggest that coaching and mentorship definitely facilitate your preparation, they believe that a right self-preparation plan coupled09-2019 17 Hours 00 Minutes with a disciplined approach can also lead you to crack CAT.
 Further, your dedication to following the preparation plan and tweaking the same on a regular interval depending on your progress are the keys to success.

 The level of competition for CAT is tough given that more than two lakh candidates appear for the exam for admission to 20 IIMs and around 100 B-schools.
 Entering into such a tough competition, a coaching guide definitely helps you prepare and execute preparation plan within a definite timeframe.
 But, what if your circumstances don’t allow you to take coaching?
 This article by Careers360 brings to you the answers related to your queries of how to prepare for CAT without coaching.